 Book Charging Service

-Book charging allows you to add the cost of your books, up to $600, purchased at the Normandale bookstore to your tuition and fees account, delaying payment for your books until after the semester has started.
+Book charging allows you to add the cost of your books, supplies and technology, up to $600, purchased at the Normandale Bookstore to your tuition and fees bill.
+It is an interest-free line of credit that allows you to wait until after the semester has started to pay for your books.
 Financial Aid applicants and students who are enrolled in the Nelnet Payment Plan may be able to use book charging.

-Book charging is not grant money or additional financial aid!
+Book Charging is not grant money or additional financial aid!
 It is like a credit card that allows you to "charge" the cost of your books, up to $600, to your tuition and fees account.
-You are responsible for the payment of the cost of your books, either through financial aid in excess of your tuition and fees, or your own payment.
+You are responsible for the payment of the cost of your books, either through the remainder of financial aid after your tuition and fees, or your own payment.

-Students become eligible to use the Book Charging service one of two ways:
+Students become eligible to use Book Charging service one of two ways:

-- Sign up for the Nelnet Payment Plan via e-services and complete the online book charging form.
+- Sign up for the Nelnet Payment Plan via e-services.

-- Complete a Free Application for Federal Student Aid (FAFSA) and have the results sent to Normandale
+- Complete a Free Application for Federal Student Aid (FAFSA) for the academic year and have the results sent to Normandale

 Students who have a past due balance at Normandale or are on academic or financial aid suspension are not eligible to use the book charging service.
 Your eligibility may change if you are suspended from financial aid or your account becomes past due after your book charging eligibility was originally determined.